European Tech Regulation

 Key impacts

-In short, the proposed revisions will create an even more claimant-friendly product liability regime in the EU, allowing more claims and a greater range of damages, as well as lowering the burden of proof so consumers can succeed more easily.
+In short, the revised PLD will create an even more claimant-friendly product liability regime in the EU, allowing more claims and a greater range of damages, as well as lowering the burden of proof so consumers can succeed more easily.

-• Expand the definition of a ‘product’, which under the current PLD only covers hardware, to add:
+• Expands the definition of a ‘product’, which under the previous PLD only covered hardware, to add:

 • Software (both embedded and stand-alone software, with limited exceptions) including artificial intelligence (AI) systems.